greatscottgadgets/apollo/README.md

 $ make APOLLO_BOARD=cynthion get-deps dfu
 ```

-This will download dependencies, compile the firmware, and install it onto Cynthion with [Saturn-V](https://github.com/greatscottgadgets/saturn-v).
+This will download dependencies, compile the firmware, and install it onto Cynthion with [pyfwup](https://github.com/greatscottgadgets/pyfwup) and [Saturn-V](https://github.com/greatscottgadgets/saturn-v).

-Alternatively you can use variables to specify an older hardware revision:
+Alternatively you can use variables to specify a different board or a fixed hardware revision:

 ```
 $ cd apollo/firmware
-$ make APOLLO_BOARD=cynthion BOARD_REVISION_MAJOR=0 BOARD_REVISION_MINOR=3 get-deps dfu
+$ make APOLLO_BOARD=cynthion BOARD_REVISION_MAJOR=1 BOARD_REVISION_MINOR=4 get-deps dfu
 ```

+A specified revision will override automatic hardware revision detection which is supported on Cynthion r0.6 and above.
+You must specify the revision to compile firmware for a Cynthion older than r0.6.

 Once installation is complete, LED A should activate, indicating that Apollo is running.